p0zn/p0znMITM/README.md

 - Automatic IP forwarding by operating system.
 - Scanning with different interfaces (eth0,wlan0).
-- Send and listen packets in one window.
+- Send and listen packets in one terminal.
-- Returning to instant default settings with the reset feature
+- Returning to instant default settings with the reset feature.
-- Instant follow-up with quick response feature
+- Instant follow-up with quick response feature.

 ## Requirement Installations